mjande/soul-plane/client/README.md

   npm run dev
 ```

+A local version of the front is now running at 'http://localhost:2275'.

-Note: The CRUD actions for Airports will not work if you aren't also running the backend locally.
+Note: The CRUD actions  will not work if you aren't also running the backend locally.
 See the set up notes written in server/README.md for more information.
-You will also need to make some changes to the Airports.tsx file to make local requests.
-See that file for more details.